About Randolph Pain Relief & Wellness

 Our friendly receptionists greet you with a warm smile and help you register.
 That step takes about 15 minutes.

-Then, you meet with your provider, whose first goal is to determine if we’re the right place for you.
+Then, you meet with your provider, whose first goal is to assess your condition, medical history and health goals to determine if we’re the right place for you.

 We feel that this initial step is really the most important, as it determines the course of your care.